White paper writers often ask me, “What makes a good source?”

 - The Dallas Morning News

-Also note that 2, 4, 5 and 6 are closely related: The BBC is public TV in the UK, while PBS is public TV in the U.S. Add in 5 for NPR, public radio in the US, and that’s 4 of the top 10 all marked *.
-Americans rate public broadcasting quite trustworthy.
+Also note that 2, 4, 5 and 6 are closely related: The BBC is public TV in the UK, NPR is public radio in the U.S., and PBS is public TV in the U.S. That’s 4 of the top 10 marked with a * above.

-And here are the bottom 10 least trusted:
+And here are the bottom 10 least trusted sources: